-It will easily mix 6+ loaves of bread, has been reported to be quieter than most KitchenAids, and we could not find any reports of burned out motors due to mixing heavy doughs with it.
+It will easily mix 6+ loaves of bread, which has been reported to be quieter than most KitchenAids, and we could not find any reports of burned-out motors due to mixing heavy doughs with it.
 In fact, almost every reviewer tends to favor this machine especially for large dough and bread recipes.
-This could be the best stand mixer for heavy dough chef’s – it is certainly our top pick for this category.
+This could be the best stand mixer for heavy dough chefs – it is certainly our top pick for this category.

-The picture above gives away the engineering – the mixer motor is in the bottom of the unit.
-Believe it or not, this results in a much more stable mixer [weight at bottom] and provides a unique mixing action that does a superior job on breads and heavy dough recipes.
+The picture above gives away the engineering – the mixer motor is at the bottom of the unit.
+Believe it or not, this results in a much more stable mixer [weight at bottom] and provides a unique mixing action that does a superior job on bread and heavy dough recipes.

 It can be fun to watch, as a steel arm holds the roller, along with a separate scraper to knead the dough.